moTTong-Sof/Benthle/README.md

 <p align="center"> <img src="static/images/benthle mini.png" width="50%"> </p>

 ## Description:
-Benthle is a web app that leverages bathymetric data from EMODnet to foster ocean literacy through a gamified experience.
+Benthle is a web app that leverages bathymetric data from EMODnet @erddap to foster ocean literacy through a gamified experience.

 This idea emerged when I participated 1 year ago to the EMODnet Open Sea Lab 3.0 Hackathon: as a non-scientist, my main goal was to turn scientific date more accessible to a wider public by turning it into a fun and seamless experience.

 ### Video presentation: <[CLICK HERE](https://www.youtube.com/watch?v=7xxuVlqfn6Q&ab_channel=SofianeFarhra)>

 ### How to play
 BENTHLE has two main objectives: finding the **deepest** AND the **shallowest** point on the map.
+Every day, users will have to grind their way throughout 3 maps, each of them representing a certain degree of difficulty.

 You start with 5 attempts.
 Each time you flip a tile, you loose 1 attempt.
 Remaining attempts are transfered to the next difficulty level.

 **Benthic wisdom**: When you flip a tile that is 1 tile away from the deepest or the shallowest point, a yellow flash will appear.

-Every day, users will have to grind their way throughout 3 maps, each of them representing a certain degree of difficulty.

 ## Code explanation
 ### Backend files